-In Encanto’s opening scene, Abuela talks to young Mirabel (her granddaughter) about the tragedies she encounters in life and the paradise her husband’s sacrifices created to keep their family safe.
-Abuela explains to Mirabel that as she comes of age, she will get a gift that will “strengthen her community, strengthen their home, and make her family proud.”
-Much like Abuela, my grandma (maternal) was positioned at the center of the family, and she believed that it was our responsibility to help and support one another.
-My value and worth to the family depended on how I could support them and not me as an individual.
-For example, my dad was a construction worker, so there was an expectation that I would follow in his footsteps.
-My grandma would often volunteer me to help with a variety of chores not only for her but also for the neighbors because of my experience working with my dad.
-This caused tension between my grandma, my mom, and I because I didn’t want to conform to what she wanted me to be.
-Much like Abuela, my grandma wanted everything to remain the same and viewed change as an attack on her culture and past experiences.
-This often meant that I had to apologize to my grandma to prevent any problems with my family despite my pleas to be heard and valued for who I am as an individual.
+In the film’s opening scene, Abuela talks to young Mirabel (her granddaughter) about the tragedies she encountered in life and how her husband’s sacrifices created a paradise that kept their family safe.
+Abuela explains to Mirabel that as she comes of age, she will receive a gift that will “strengthen her community, strengthen their home, and make her family proud.”
+Much like Abuela, my grandmother (maternal) was the epicenter of our family and believed that it was our responsibility to help and support one another.
+A family member’s value and worth typically depended on how they could support and relate to one another, and not on who they were as individuals (Center for Disease Control Prevention, 2012; Krys, Vignoles, de Almeida, & Uchida, 2022; Jason, Luna, Alvarez, & Stevens, 2018).
+For example, my dad was a construction worker, so there was an expectation that I would continue the family business.
+My grandma would often volunteer my time to help with chores for the neighbors and this caused tension because I couldn’t pursue my own interests.
+Much like Abuela in “Encanto,” my grandma wanted everything to remain the same as when she was growing up and viewed change as an affront to our cultural traditions.
+This can cause intergenerational in families as they struggle to navigate between their traditional values and the evolving values of the communities they reside in (Choi, He, & Harachi, 2008; Baumert, Becker, Jansen, & Köller, 2023).

-Mirabel is the only person in her family who doesn’t have the special gift or the “magic” that her Abuela tells her she will get, or at least that is what everyone initially thinks.
-One of the first scenes in the movie shows Mirabel is in the community doing errands; she starts explaining the role everyone in her family plays, and it becomes apparent that she doesn’t feel valued for her contributions to the family and/or community.
+In “Encanto,” Mirabel doesn’t receive the special gift or “magic” that her Abuela tells her she will, or at least that is what everyone initially thinks.
+One of the first scenes shows Mirabel in the community doing errands; she starts explaining the role everyone in her family plays, and it becomes apparent that she doesn’t feel valued for her contributions to the family and community.
 As the movie continues, we find out that Mirabel is the one who has the power to change things, to either ruin the magic or make it stronger.
-To understand what is happening to the magic, Mirabel embarks on a journey where she begins to view Abuela as the person ruining the family instead of making the family stronger.
+To understand what is happening to the magic, Mirabel embarks on a journey where she begins to view Abuela as the person ruining the family.
 Abuela puts a lot of pressure on Mirabel’s sisters, Luisa and Isabela, to be perfect and carry the community’s weight.
-Abuela is so fixated on keeping everything the way it has always been that she overlooks how this negatively impacts the rest of her family.
-Luisa and Isabela are tired of always having to be perfect, and they both confide in Mirabel that they are unhappy.
-Still, they must do their part to support the community in the way Abuela defines support.
-In my opinion, the most powerful scenes of Encanto are the interactions and exchange of words between Mirabel and Abuela.
-For example, after hearing that her sisters are unhappy, Mirabel argues with Abuela, stating that she is the one who is ruining everything because nothing will ever be enough to meet her expectations.
-In the end, Abuela heard Mirabel and realized her rationale for keeping everything the same was motivated by her fear of losing her family.
-Abuela finally could see that Mirabel would never do anything to hurt them, and Mirabel’s concerns reflected the family’s responses.
+She is so fixated on keeping everything the way it has always been that she overlooks how this negatively impacts the rest of her family.
+Luisa and Isabela are tired of always having to be perfect, and they both confide in Mirabel that they’re unhappy.
+Still, they must do their part to support the community in the way Abuela says.
+In my opinion, the most powerful scenes are the interactions and exchanges between Mirabel and Abuela.
+For example, after hearing that her sisters are unhappy, Mirabel argues with Abuela, stating that nothing will ever be enough to meet her expectations.
+In the end, Abuela heard Mirabel and realized her rationale for keeping everything the same was motivated by a fear of losing her family.
+Abuela could finally see that Mirabel would never do anything to hurt them, and Mirabel’s concerns reflected the family’s responses.

 From my perspective, Mirabel embodies the ideal leader, including a parent leader.
 She has an innate ability to connect and communicate with everyone she encounters.
-Through Mirabel’s involvement with the community, she learns to work with everyone to improve the conditions and outcomes of the community.
-Mirabel advocates for her sisters by explaining to Abuela that it is okay to work with the community instead of doing something for the community.
-In the final scene, Mirabel and Abuela gain a deep respect for each other, but they are still uncertain how they will be able to rebuild their house after it comes crumbling down.
-Despite losing everything, Mirabel had the community’s influence and support, allowing them to rebuild their house and recreate the magic associated with it.
-The part that stood out the most to me was when the community members sang, “We may not have special gifts, but we are many…”.
-I think Abuela overlooked the contributions of each community member because her past experiences distorted her perception of gifts and what is useful.
-As the community members rebuild Abuela’s home, Mirabel is seen delegating tasks, checking in to see how they are doing, and encouraging and supporting them – characteristics of a leader.
+Through Mirabel’s involvement with the community, she learns to work with everyone to improve their conditions and outcomes.
+She advocates for her sisters by courageously explaining to Abuela that it is okay to work with the community instead of just doing for the community.
+She embodies the definition of parent leadership — people who work to build effective partnerships among parents, community members, and decisionmakers and other stakeholders in established institutions and systems (including education) to influence decisions that impact their families, friends, and communities.
+In the final scene, Mirabel and Abuela gain a deep respect for each other, but are still uncertain how they will be able to rebuild their house after it comes crumbling down.
+Despite losing everything, Mirabel had the community’s influence and support and as such, community members showed up to help them.
+The part that stood out the most to me was when the neighbors sang, “We may not have special gifts, but we are many…”.
+As the community members rebuild Abuela’s home, Mirabel is seen delegating tasks, checking in, and encouraging and supporting them — characteristics of a leader.

-In summary, the ability of leaders to foster positive change begins with building collective capacity.
-For parents to become leaders in changing the education and related systems in ways that advance equity, they have to strengthen their own skills to build collective capacity and understand how to engage their cultural assets.
-The mindset of Abuela is still common in most traditional Mexican households.
-I encourage everyone to be more like Mirabel who serves as an advocate for the community, identifying their needs and supporting those around her to reach their full potential.
+In summary, the ability of leaders to foster positive change begins with building collective or community capacity.
+For parents to become leaders in changing the education and related systems in ways that advance equity, they have to strengthen their own skills and be self-efficacious while building collective capacity and efficacy.
+They understand how to engage their cultural assets and work from a strengths-based framework.
+Leadership development programs often work to build an individual’s skills to speak up and advocate for their own concerns, and don’t pay enough attention to how they can develop their influence, engage others, and transform disagreements and conflict into collective capacity, and advocate for change.

 About The Author